The Complete Guide to Importing Pet Food to the U.S.

 • Manufacturer’s name and address

-Some states have their own labeling laws and regulations too.
-Many states adhere to the pet food regulations established by AAFCO.
-They’re more specific and detailed, covering aspects of labeling such as the product name, the guaranteed analysis, the nutritional adequacy statement, feeding directions, and calorie statements.
+Some states also have their own labeling laws and regulations, usually based on regulations established by AAFCO.
+They’re more specific, covering details such as the position of the product name, the guaranteed analysis, the nutritional adequacy statement, feeding directions, and calorie statements.

-Both pet owners and veterinary professionals want to know and have a right to know what they’re feeding their animals and pets.
-You must follow the laws that are in place and be as descriptive as possible to ensure your pet food is accepted and not questioned by the authorities.
+Pet owners and veterinary professionals have a right to know what they’re feeding their pets and patients.
+Importers must follow the laws that are in place and be as descriptive as possible to ensure their pet food is not questioned by the authorities.

 How Should Organic Pet Food Be Labeled?